Ruth Gordon: Silent films

 In 1915, Gordon appeared as an extra in silent films that were shot in Fort Lee, New Jersey, including as a dancer in The Whirl of Life, a film based on the lives of Vernon and Irene Castle.
 The same year, she made her Broadway debut in a revival of Peter Pan, or the Boy Who Wouldn't Grow Up in the role of Nibs (one of the Lost Boys), appearing onstage with Maude Adams and earning a favorable mention from powerful critic Alexander Woollcott.
 He described her favorably as "ever so gay", and he became her friend and mentor.

 In 1918, Gordon played opposite actor Gregory Kelly in the Broadway adaptation of Booth Tarkington's Seventeen.
 The pair continued to perform together in North American tours of Frank Craven's The First Year and Tarkington's Clarence and Tweedles.
 Then in 1921, Gordon and Kelly were wed.

 In December 1920, Gordon checked into a Chicago hospital to have her legs broken and straightened to treat her lifelong bow-leggedness.
 After a three-month recovery, she moved to Indianapolis, where they started a repertory company.

 Kelly died of heart disease in 1927 at the age of 35.
-Gordon at the time had been enjoying a comeback, appearing on Broadway as Bobby in Maxwell Anderson's Saturday's Children, performing in a serious role after being typecast for years as a "beautiful, but dumb" character.
+Gordon at the time had been enjoying a comeback, appearing on Broadway as Bobby in Maxwell Anderson's Saturday's Children, performing in a starring role after being typecast for years as a "beautiful, but dumb" character.

 In 1929, Gordon was starring in the hit play Serena Blandish when she became pregnant by the show's producer, Jed Harris.
 Their son, Jones Harris, was born in Paris that year and Gordon brought him back to New York.
 Although they never married, Gordon and Harris provided their son with a normal upbringing, and his parentage became public knowledge as social conventions changed.
 In 1932, the family was living discreetly in a small, elegant New York City brownstone.